Your U of T Resource Finder

 5. One additional page is allowed for diagrams, bibliography, etc.;

 6. Official or certified copies of all undergraduate and graduate transcripts are required.
-Official e-transcripts are accepted, but any encryption will need to be removed before combining with the rest of the application file.
+Encryption must be removed from official e-transcripts before they can be uploaded or combined with other transcript files.
 ACORN print-outs are acceptable for the university-wide review; however, nominees selected to be forwarded to the COU must provide official U of T transcripts in order to be forwarded.
 All other transcripts must be official; and

 Evaluation Criteria